-By Katherine Nickles| 2016-12-20T09:14:17+00:00 December 31st, 2016|Anthropology, Biology, Chemistry, Dedman College of Humanities and Sciences, Earth Sciences, Economics, English, History, Mathematics, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Statistical Science, World Languages and Literatures|Comments Off on Happy New Year!
+By Katherine Nickles| 2017-12-07T08:35:12+00:00 December 7th, 2017|Anthropology, Biology, Chemistry, Dedman College of Humanities and Sciences, Earth Sciences, Economics, English, History, Mathematics, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Sociology (Student), Statistical Science, World Languages and Literatures|Comments Off on Good Luck on Finals!

 Have a safe and happy Thanksgiving!
 SMU is closed November 23 and 24.